AnyChart/docs.anychart.com/Basic_Charts/Network_Graph.md

 You can stop the drawing algorithm at any step: combine the {api:anychart.charts.Graph#layout}layout(){api} method with {api:anychart.core.graph.elements.Layout#iterationCount}iterationCount(){api}.
 The default number of steps is 500.

-In the sample below, the iteration step of the first chart is not configured, and for the second chart it is set to 0:
+In the following sample, the iteration step of the first chart is not configured, and for the second chart it is set to 0:

 ```
 // set the iteration step